briandconnelly/BEACONToolkit/csv/doc/csv.md

 the terminal or file browser, but this quick way of viewing the contents of a directory is helpful when you forget the exact name of the file you want to load.
-If we run this function with our working directory set to the `BEACONToolkit/csv/data` directory, we should see our two example datasets:
+If we run this function with our working directory set to the `BEACONToolkit/csv/data` directory, we should see our two example data sets:

     list.files()